TeasingSisyphus/cuttleV1/README.md

 ## REFACTORING
+*	Glasses eights could use a separate picture attribute so the image doesn't need changing upon destruction
 *	Write find (and possibly save) functions that create and return new promises
 *	Leverage Promises for handling queries and saves
 *	Change id to gameId in get requests